awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-task-state.md

 A URI, especially an Amazon Resource Name \(ARN\) that uniquely identifies the specific task to execute\.

 ** `Parameters` \(Optional\)**
 Used to pass information to the API actions of connected resources\.
+The parameters can use a mix of static JSON and [JsonPath](https://github.com/json-path/JsonPath).
+For more information, see [Pass Parameters to a Service API](connectors-parameters.md).

 ** `ResultPath` \(Optional\)**
 Specifies where \(in the input\) to place the results of executing the task that's specified in `Resource`\.
 The input is then filtered as specified by the `OutputPath` field \(if present\) before being used as the state's output\.
 For more information, see [path](amazon-states-language-input-output-processing.md)\.